Car Shop—Truth in Repairs

 Warranties or Service Contracts

 If a car is covered by the manufacturer’s warranty, a used car warranty, or a motor vehicle service contract, the owner may need to take the vehicle to a specific repair shop designated in the contract.
-The warranty, contract, or insurance policy may require you to get prior permission before the repair is performed.
-If you don’t get prior approval, the company may not pay, or may not pay the costs of diagnosing an issue if no problem is found or the problem is not covered.
+The warranty, contract, or insurance policy may also require you to get prior approval before the repair is performed.
+If you do not get prior approval, the company may not pay, or may not pay the costs of diagnosing an issue if no problem is found or the problem is not covered.
 Owners who obtain repair work at a shop not covered in the contract risk having to pay the full price for repairs.

 For more information on what to consider before purchasing a motor vehicle service contract, also known as an “extended warranty,” contact the Minnesota Attorney General’s Office to obtain a free copy of Motor Vehicle Service Contract Offers.